Jerik0/Codeup-extra-curricular/Presentation_Notes/habits.md

 We just have to stick with it and push through the mental discomfort to make ourselves do what we really know we need to do, so we can tell our basil ganglia that its definition of normal is being re-defined.

 So if you know that you need to study more, or you need to take extra time to learn concepts in class, then do it!
 Understand that it may feel pretty weird breaking through your basil ganglia's comfort zone and directly arguing with yourself.
-Just remember that its necessary, and you made that decision for a big reason.
+Just remember that its necessary, and you made that decision, using your pre-frontal cortex, for a big reason.